edwardsvideo1/baseos-framework/README.md

 ## Goals
 -  Build a lightweight image that requires minimal environmental configuration to load quickly and do discovery and inventory tasks.
 -  Enable a framework for container workloads to be layered in over time, to possibly include cabling checks, hardware checks, health checks, firmware updates, etc.
--  Enable base shell of an OS that can be accessible on the network with minimal configuration, but also flexible enough to handle an environment that has been fully configured for production.
+-  Enable base shell of an OS that can be accessible on the network with minimal configuration.
+-  Create simple chainload-like bootstrap design flexible enough to handle an environment that is in infant stages of configuration or has been fully configured for production.

 ## Findings
 Flatcar doesn't support UEFI by default.
 Today in Production, this is achieved by using iPXE as a bootloader, which bypasses limitations of flatcar's EFI support.